pygame-community/pygame-ce/docs/reST/ref/transform.rst

    | :sl:`apply the bloom effect to a surface`
    | :sg:`bloom(surface, intensity=1, luminance_threshold=0.5, blur_radius=5, blur_type='box', dest_surface=None) -> Surface`

    Returns a surface where the bright pixels are blurred and added to the original surface resulting in a bloom effect.

-   This function does not work for indexed surfaces.
-   An exception will be thrown if the input is an indexed surface.
+   This function does not work for indexed surfaces and for surfaces with less than 24 bits.
+An exception will be thrown if the input is an indexed surface or if it has less than 24 bits.

    An optional destination surface can be passed which is faster than creating a new Surface.
 This destination surface must have the same dimensions (width, height) and